Excluding subdivisions of bounded degree graphs: Introduction

 Let $H$ be a graph and $\Sigma$ a surface in which $H$ can be embedded.
 We define $\mf(H,\Sigma)$ as the minimum of $|S|$, over all embeddings of $H$ in $\Sigma$ and all sets $S$ of regions of the embedded graph such that every vertex of $H$ of degree at least four is incident with a region in $S$.
 When $H$ cannot be embedded in $\Sigma$, we define $\mf(H,\Sigma)$ to be infinity.

-Our objective is to strengthen the theorems of Grohe and Marx, and Dvo\v{r}\'ak by reducing the value of the constant $D$ to the maximum degree of $H$, which is clearly best possible.
+Our objective is to strengthen the theorems of Grohe and Marx, and Dvo\v{r}\'ak by reducing the value of the constant $D$ to the maximum degree of $H$, which is best possible.
+(We will prove that this value $D$ cannot be replaced by any number smaller than the maximum degree of $H$ in Section~\ref{sec:bestmaxdeg}.)
 However, we are not able to extend the theorems verbatim; our theorem gives a structure relative to a tangle, as follows.
 (Tangles, vortices and segregations are defined in Section~\ref{sec:tangles}.)

 \begin{theorem} Let $d \geq 4$ and $h>0$ be integers.
 Then there exist integers $\theta, \kappa, \rho, \xi, g \geq 0$ such that the following holds.
 If $H$ is a graph of maximum degree $d$ on $h$ vertices, and a graph $G$ does not admit an $H$-subdivision, then for every tangle $\T$ in $G$ of order at least $\theta$ there exists a set $Z \subseteq V(G)$ with $\lvert Z \rvert \leq \xi$ such that either \begin{enumerate} \item for every vertex $v \in V(G)-Z$ there exists $(A,B) \in \T-Z$ of order at most $d-1$ such that $v \in V(A)-V(B)$, or \item there exists a $(\T-Z)$-central segregation $\Se = \Se_1 \cup \Se_2$ of $G-Z$ with $\lvert \Se_2 \rvert \leq \kappa$ such that $\Se$ has a proper arrangement in some surface $\Sigma$ of genus at most $g$, every society $(S_1,\Omega_1)$ in $\Se_1$ satisfies $\lvert \overline{\Omega}_1 \rvert \leq 3$, every society $(S_2, \Omega_2)$ in $\Se_2$ is a $\rho$-vortex, and either \begin{enumerate} \item $H$ cannot be drawn in $\Sigma$, or \item $H$ can be drawn in $\Sigma$ and $\mf(H,\Sigma) \geq 2$, and there exists $\Se'_2 \subseteq \Se_2$ with $\lvert \Se'_2 \rvert \leq \mf(H,\Sigma)-1$ such that for every vertex $v\in V(G)-Z$ either $v\in V(S)-\bar{\Omega}$ for some $(S,\Omega) \in \Se'_2$ or there exists $(A,B) \in \T-Z$ of order at most $d-1$ such that $v \in V(A)-V(B)$. \end{enumerate} \end{enumerate} \end{theorem}